CheesyChocolate/ScholarDB/doc/scholarDB.md

 ---

-## Create 3 queries with subqueries in WHERE clause.
+## Create 3 queries with subqueries in WHERE clause. -- Behnam Lal Moghaddam

 ```sql
 -- Query 1: Find users enrolled in a specific course